rgravina/tddtris/Readme.md

-TddTetris
+Tddtris
 ===
-This is an attempt to TDD a simple tetris clone.
-This is for educational purposes only.

-Assets come from the Swiftris tutorial by block.io, however due to the way this version is developed the implementation will likely share little with that tutorial.
+This is an experiment in test-driving a tetris clone for iOS written in Swift.
+The images used in this game were taken from from [swiftris](https://github.com/Bloc/swiftris).
+It has also been a great reference implementation.